A Step-By-Step Guide to Ecommerce SEO

-For example, someone who is just searching for “men’s shoes” on Google will be better targeted through the category page where there are a wide variety of shoes available for men.
+For example, someone who is just searching for “men’s shoes” on Google will be better targeted through the category page, where there is a wide variety of shoes available for men.

-This way, we can categorize keywords like “men’s shoes” as short tail or head keywords while keywords like “black leather shoes size 40” as long-tail.
+This way, we can categorize keywords like “men’s shoes” as short tail or head keywords while keywords like “black leather shoe size 40” as long tail.

 Since Amazon is the world’s largest eCommerce platform, it is a goldmine for finding profitable keywords for your store.

 All you need to do is start typing in your main keyword, and it will show suggestions based on what has been searched the most.
 You can also use the Amz Suggestion Expander Chrome extension to have a list of all the suggestions from the seed keyword compiled in one place.

 Apart from this, Amazon is also a great place to find category-page keywords.
 You can do that by going through the sub-categories of the products it presents on the search results page.

 Google Keyword Planner